root-11/graph-theory/README.md

 - Harry Darby for the mountain river map.
 - Kyle Downey for depth_scan algorithm.
 - Ross Blandford for munich firebrigade centre -, traffic jam - and slide puzzle - test cases.
-- Avi Kelman for type-tolerant search and a number of micro optimizations.
+- Avi Kelman for type-tolerant search, and a number of micro optimizations.
+- Joshua Crestone for all simple paths test.